Eleonora Forenza: Career

-After the PRC’s 2017 Congress, she became a leader of the “Revolution and Refoundation” document, promoting unity in joining alliances with traditional parties.
+After the PRC's 2017 Congress, she became a leader of the "Revolution and Refoundation" document, promoting unity in joining alliances with traditional parties.
 She criticized the "Brancaccio project" for lacking clarity on opposing the PD and PES, and left its first assembly in solidarity with Viola Carofalo, who had been denied the floor.

 In 2018, she ran for the Chamber of Deputies with Power to the People! but was not elected due to the list's 3% shortfall.
 The PRC later withdrew from the project.

 In September 2018, she was attacked in Bari by members of the neo-fascist organisation, CasaPound during a protest opposing the visit of Matteo Salvini, a far-right figure and the then Minister of Interior.
 Her assistant suffered a serious head injury during the assault.
 Later in June 2025, 17 member of Casapound were convicted for the assault.

 In the 2019 European elections, she ran as lead candidate for La Sinistra in the South, receiving 24,443 votes, but was not elected due to the list failing to meet the threshold.

 In the 2022 general elections, she ran from a constituency in Lazio for Unione Popolare but was not elected due to the list not reaching the threshold.

+In February 2026, the court of Bari convicted twelve Casa Pound militants for reorganizing the fascist party and for fascist demonstrations, for the attack on 21 September 2018, on several anti-fascist demonstrators in Bari, including Eleonora Forenza, who was present at the time of the verdict and cried.